-For When a CA re-keys, it may renew the Common Policy Root CA, certificates it has issued.
+When a CA re-keys, it may renew the certificates it has issued.

 When certificates are renewed as a result of CA key compromise, as described in Section 4.6.1, the CA or RA must verify all certificates issued since the date of compromise were issued appropriately.
-If the certificate renewal for reasons other than re-key of the Common Policy Root CA shallcannot be approved by the FPKIPA verified, then it must not be renewed.
+If the certificate cannot be verified, then it must not be renewed.